 4. Take advantage of Google Suggest.

-As one of the most popular search engines out there, Google wants to provide the best search engine results to their users.
+As one of the most popular search engines out there, Google wants to provide the best search engine results to its users.
 So why not use Google to find out what relevant consumers are looking for when they search for brands like yours?
-Yet another one of the best keyword research tips for small business is to use Google Suggest to find additional keywords.
+Yet another one of the best keyword research tips for small businesses is to use Google Suggest to find additional keywords.

 Google suggest pops up when you search for a certain keyword or phrase.
 As soon as you type in the search term, you’ll notice that Google supplies a list of similar and relevant search terms below it.
 This can provide a wealth of new keyword opportunities for your small business.
 All you need to do is start with a list of general keyword terms, type them into the Google search toolbar, and see what the search engine returns for potential similar keyword phrases.